opdev/libops/README.md

 # libops

-Experimental library to generate kubernetes resources
+libops is an experimental golang module that aims to generate kubernetes resources in a consistent pattern.